openforis/fra-platform/server/definitions/en/tad.md

 ## 5a Disturbances

+### DISTURBANCE

+> Damage caused by any factor (biotic or abiotic) that adversely affects the vigor and productivity of the forest and which is not a direct result of human activities.

+Explanatory note

+1. For the purpose of this reporting table, disturbances exclude forest fires as these are reported on in a separate table.

-### OUTBREAKS OF INSECTS
+### DISTURBANCE BY INSECTS

-> A detectable reduction in **forest** health caused by a sudden increase in numbers of harmful insects.
+> Disturbance caused by insect pests.

-### OUTBREAKS OF DISEASES
+### DISTURBANCE BY DISEASES

-> A detectable reduction in forest health caused by a sudden increase in numbers of harmful pathogens, such as bacteria, fungi, phytoplasma or virus.
+> Disturbance caused by diseases attributable to pathogens, such as bacteria, fungi, phytoplasma or viruses.

-### SEVERE WEATHER EVENTS
+### DISTURBANCES BY SEVERE WEATHER EVENTS

-> Damage caused by severe weather events, such as snow, storm, drought, etc.
+> Disturbances caused by abiotic factors, such as snow, storm, droughts, etc.

 ## 5b Area affected by fire